Rumeysakeskin/Speech-Datasets-for-ASR/README.md

 ### Download Speech Data for Other Languages

-You can download and create `manifest.jsonl` for other languages supported by the dataset.
+You can download and create `manifest.jsonl` for different languages supported by the dataset.

 - In the following script `common_voice_dataset.ipynb` change the version and language to you wish to download from [Mozilla](https://commonvoice.mozilla.org/en/datasets)
 ```